i-am-lp/i-am-lp/README.md

 💻 **Current Work and Learnings:**

 I'm actively continuing the development of [KIT](https://github.com/i-am-lp/KIT), a way to Keep In Touch with friends near and far through written updates, pictures, and prompts.
 Before adding additional functionality to this application, I am taking a step back to learn and apply best testing practices using the Jest testing library framework, to bolster the reliability and efficacy of future development.
-I am so currently learning TypeScript.
+I am also currently learning TypeScript.

 🧶 **Personal Interests:**